6 Key Success Factors for Your Online Shop

 You can look at tech videos as a good example, too.
 These influencers often test the latest gadgets and sharing their experiences online with their community.

-Basically, any type of company can profit from influencer marketing as long as there is an influencer out there with an audience that is similar to yours.
+Basically, any company can profit from influencer marketing as long as there is an influencer out there with an audience that is similar to yours.
 And if you are not up for the search, there are dedicated platforms that specialise in connecting you with a suitable influencer (more on that later in this article).

 When it comes to social media influencers, there is a certain “hierarchy” that directly relates to the number of followers the influencer has.
-It depends on who you ask, but generally speaking we define the different influencers as:
+It depends on who you ask, but generally speaking, we define the different influencers as:

-Micro influencers are users with over 1,000 followers.
+Micro-influencers are users with over 1,000 followers.

-Macro influencers are users with over 100,000 followers.
+Macro-influencers are users with over 100,000 followers.

 Anyone with over 1,000,000 followers can simply be called a celebrity.